ace-dent/pngslim/readme.txt

 removes the need to edit the script manually; More user friendly.
 - The minimum block size was increased to be more practical (64 > 128bytes), reducing number of trials (hence time) for larger images.
-- Unsupported formats of png files (e.g. 16bpp) are checked for and skipped.
+- Unsupported formats of PNG files (e.g. 16bpp) are checked for and skipped.
 - Window title is more compact for easier viewing when minimized.
 - Added 'pngexpand' script to help avoid bugs in Photoshop and other editors.
 - 'readme.txt' file cleaned up.